AWAISALISHAH494/Hybrid-Evoting-System-Using-Blockchain/hybrid-evoting-system/README.md

 # Hybrid E-Voting System

+> **⚠️ COPYRIGHT NOTICE**
+> **© 2025 Awais Ali Shah.
+All Rights Reserved.**
+> This project and all its components are protected intellectual property.
+> Unauthorized use, reproduction, or derivative work is strictly prohibited.

 A next-generation secure and transparent election platform combining cloud computing, blockchain technology, Zero-Knowledge Proofs, and AI-powered fraud detection.

 ## Features